-Financial compensation is the principal remedy awarded in the employment tribunal.
-The Compensatory award is calculated on the basis of net loss of earnings together with any other sums/benefits the employee reasonably expected to receive had they remained in employment, e.g. bonus, commission, private medical insurance.
-A tribunal will normally assess the cash value of the benefit with reference to what it would cost the employee to obtain the benefit elsewhere.
+Financial compensation is the principal remedy awarded in the Employment Tribunal.
+The compensatory award is calculated on the basis of net loss of earnings together with any other sums/benefits the employee reasonably expected to receive had they remained in employment, e.g. bonus, commission, pension contributions.
+An Employment Tribunal will normally assess the value of the benefit with reference to what it would cost the employee to obtain the benefit elsewhere.

-Contrary to popular belief, the compensatory award is largely not dependant upon the actual unfairness of the dismissal, that is, there is not a lower award for employees who are dismissed with a ‘softly softly’ approach and a higher award for those fired Alan Sugar style in an open plan office.
+Contrary to popular belief, the compensatory award is not dependent on the actual unfairness of the dismissal.
 The overriding intention is to put the employee back in the position they would have been financially, had they not been unfairly dismissed.
 Accordingly, a higher paid employee who is out of work for longer is likely to be awarded a higher compensatory award than a lower paid employee who quickly finds another job, but who is dismissed in identical circumstances.

 ACAS Code of practice

 The ACAS code of practice on disciplinary and grievance procedures applies to disciplinary matters (including dismissals) concerned with misconduct or capability only.
-When deciding whether an employee has been unfairly dismissed for conduct or capability, a tribunal will consider whether the employer has followed a fair procedure.
-The compensatory award can be affected by up to 25% (an uplift or reduction) if either party unreasonably failed to follow the Code.
+It is always advisable that you adhere to the ACAS Code.
+When deciding whether an employee has been unfairly dismissed for conduct or capability, an Employment Tribunal will consider whether the employer has followed a fair procedure.
+The compensation awarded to an employee can be increased by up to 25% if you unreasonably fail to follow the Code.

 In certain cases, the compensatory award can be reduced to reflect the likelihood that, despite an employer’s failure to take certain procedural steps as part of a fair dismissal process, it would not have made a difference to the decision to dismiss the employee.
 The reduction may be expressed as a percentage reduction (up to 100% in some cases) or as a cap on loss.